MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 <img src="./image/xiaoguo-1.png" width="730px">
 </div>

-We may use the CUB dataset to generate a picture that shows the experimental outcomes, demonstrating the efficacy of the ARAF framework in image-generating tasks.
-This picture will display many bird images created with the ARAF framework, which combines visual characteristics and semantic information received as input.
-These images demonstrate that the ARAF framework effectively generates high-quality, clear, and semantically aligned bird images.
+The CUB dataset can be employed to generate an image illustrating the experimental outcomes, showcasing the effectiveness of the ARAF framework in image generation tasks.
+This image showcases numerous bird images generated using the ARAF framework, which combines visual attributes and semantic information as inputs.
+These images serve as evidence that the ARAF framework proficiently produces high-quality, vivid, and semantically coherent bird images.

 ## Alignment and Fusion Mechanism Visualization
 <p align="center">